rancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

   - **Docker Registry:**

-    Out-of-the-box, the default target for your builds in an internal Docker Registry.
+    Out-of-the-box, the default target for your builds is an internal Docker Registry.
 However, you can make configurations to push to a remote registry instead.
 Docker Registry is only accessible from cluster nodes and cannot be directly accessed by users.

     <a id="minio"></a>